Updated June 10, 2021

 Also, note that in response to the feedback we received from candidates who took the Fall 2020 CAS exams, we have added a new tool to assist with your preparation.
 Pearson VUE has posted a blank sample worksheet for candidates to build and practice in their spreadsheet environment.
 Candidates can find the blank sample worksheet on the Pearson VUE/CAS website under “Casualty Actuarial Society (CAS) Sample Testing.”

-No, the CAS will work with candidates to find them a spot.
-In order to receive a refund, you must submit a refund request to email@example.com by April 16, 2021.
+The CAS will work with candidates to find them a spot.
+In order to receive a refund, you must submit a refund request to firstname.lastname@example.org by October 8, 2021.

 In the United States, a reasonable distance is defined as 180 miles.
 Exam availability cases outside of the United States will be handled on a case-by-case basis.
 The CAS will work with the candidate and Pearson VUE to find them a spot at a testing center.